TodePond/TodePondDotCom/sky/money/readme.md

 My money from begging has been declining because I've been neglecting it.
 Now that I'm back on it, it has stabilised.

-My goal for 2027 is to keep this the same amount as what I got in 2026.
+My short-term goal is to keep this stable.

 ## 4. Adverts